 At last night’s peaceful Trayvon Martin protest in LA's Leimert Park, I was not only bombarded with appeals to continue fighting the good fight by demanding justice on Trayvon’s behalf, but also to take home a collectible keepsake of the tragedy.

-Tuesday’s gathering was far more manageable than the confrontation that erupted late Sunday and early Monday morning, when stores were smashed up and news crews attacked.
-When protests cease to be violent, often times the anger gives way to an atmosphere that can best be described as “carnival-like.”
+Tuesday’s gathering was far more manageable than the confrontation that erupted late on Sunday and early on Monday morning, when stores were smashed up and news crews attacked.
+When protests cease to be violent, often times the anger gives way to an atmosphere that can best be described as “carnival-like”.

-People play music, dance, barbeque, and commiserate.
+People play music, dance, barbeque and commiserate.
 Parents bring their kids, who invariably use the opportunity to run around the park and enjoy themselves away from the mass social movement.
-The notion that those kids are in danger of suffering at the hands of a violent world in the same way that Trayvon did lingered in my mind the entire time I was amongst the protestors, but for many people in the park that night, the mood was more pleasant.
+The notion that those kids are in danger of suffering at the hands of a violent world in the same way that Trayvon did lingered in my mind the entire time I was among the protesters, but for many people in the park that night, the mood was more pleasant.

 Like a real carnival, there was plenty to spend your money on.
 Merchandising tragedies is not a new phenomenon, but that doesn't make it any less unsettling to see people peddling t-shirts with a dead boy’s face on it.
 A case can be made that it’s all a part of the effort to keep people from forgetting the life that was lost, but it’s also terribly macabre.

 I passed on the large Trayvon painting that the artist was proudly displaying on the periphery of the protest.
 I didn’t get a price quote, but I can say with confidence that this particular piece is not the “conversation starter” I want in my living room.

 For those who arrived without a T-shirt, there was a station set up to quickly crank out custom spray-painted Trayvon “swag”.